proxmox/proxmox-datacenter-manager/docs/introduction.rst

 -----------------------------------

-Proxmox Datacenter Manager is a centralized management platform designed to oversee Proxmox Virtual Environment (PVE) and Proxmox Backup Server (PBS) instances across disjointed locations.
+Proxmox Datacenter Manager is a centralized management platform designed to oversee Proxmox Virtual Environment and Proxmox Backup Server instances across disjointed locations.
 It provides a unified view of all registered resources, including nodes, virtual machines, containers, storages, and backup datastores, regardless of their geographic location.